Netcentric/accesscontroltool/docs/Installation.md

 ## Installation AEM Cloud Service

-For AEMaaCS use the use the following appraoch:
+For AEMaaCS use the use the following approach:

-* Use an `all` package that contains all project-related packages as embedds (hence in `/apps`)
+* Use a  container package that contains all project-related packages as embedded artifacts (hence in `/apps`)
 * Include the `accesscontroltool-package` *with* the `cloud` classifier (this contains the startup hook bundle for installation)
 * Include the permissions package containing the project/platform specific [AC Tool configuration](Configuration.md)
  * Ensure this permissions package declares the [dependency](#declaring-the-dependency) correctly

-Use the package with the GAV and classifier `cloud`:
+Use the package with the group id, artifact id and classifier `cloud`:

 ```
     <groupId>biz.netcentric.cq.tools.accesscontroltool</groupId>